ucsb-gradescope-tools/sample-cpp-diff-autograder/README.md

 ### EXECUTION-FILES

 Any extra files (e.g. a makefile) that should be in the same directory as the student submission while the submission is being built or while it is running.
-In this repo, the EXECUTION-FILES directory has the same contents as the provided-files directory in the [assignment repo](https://github.com/ucsb-gradescope-tools/sample-cpp-assignment).
+In this repo, the EXECUTION-FILES directory has the same contents as the provided-files directory in the [assignment repo](https://github.com/ucsb-gradescope-tools/sample-cpp-assignment), plus extra files that contain the input for various test cases.

 ### REFERENCE-SOLUTION